 6. Manage stress effectively

-Stress is the enemy when it comes to good skin, putting us at risk for accelerated aging.
+Stress is the enemy when it comes to good skin.
+It can do everything from throw off our skin’s natural balance to break down collagen, which then puts our skin at risk for accelerated aging.

 This time of year can be a little stressful, after the rush of the holidays we are then thrown straight back into work, and this can definitely increase stress and affect our skin.